Srinu7358/openshift-sep-2024/Day4/README.md

 ## Info - Persistent Volume Overview
 <pre>
 - any application that stores/retrieves data they could either use the Pod storage or external storage
-- as the Pod life time is short, storing the permanent data in a short lived Pod doesn't sound correct
+- as the Pod's life time is short, storing the permanent data in a short lived Pod doesn't sound correct
 - hence, it is considered a bad practice to modify a pod once it is created
 - as per devops philosophy, we must use containers, Pods like an immutable(read-only) resource, though it is mutable
 - hence, we should be using some external storage to persistent our application logs, database, etc
 - Openshift Administrators can provision external storage either manually or dynamically
-- In case the Administrators prefer povisioning the Persistent Volume(storage) manually, they need to create PV with various size, access permissions, etc as per dev/qa/prod requirement
+- In case the Administrators prefer povisioning the Persistent Volume(storage) manually, they need to create PV with various size, access permissions, etc as per dev/qa/operation team's requirement
-- The Persistent Volume (PV -storage) can be provisioned
+- The Persistent Volume (PV storage) can be provisioned
   - from NFS Server ( we would be using NFS Server )
-  - Some storage solution in on-prem setup
+  - Some storage solution in on-premise environment
-  - could AWS S3 buckets, AWS EBS, Azure Storage, etc.
+  - could use AWS S3 buckets, AWS EBS, Azure Storage, etc.
 - the Persistent Volume will have the below parameters
   - disk size
   - access mode